Everything You Need to Know About the 69 Sex Position

-Another option: Use your fingers or an anal toy.
+Another option: Use your fingers or an anal toy during the 69 sex position.
 Fingers and anal beads are best if your partner enjoys the sensation of an in-and-out motion.
 Prostate massagers are best if your partner is interested and has a penis.
 Butt plugs are best if your partner enjoys a full sensation. "[They're] also a good option for people who feel worried about their partner starting into their butt hole," says Finn.
 A cute little plug makes that a non-issue.
 (Related: These Are The Best Anal Sex Toys, According To Sexperts).

-6. Switch it up with other 69 position variations.
+6. Switch it up with other 69 sex position variations.

 If you're either turned off or triggered by being semi-suffocated by your parter's bits, Struyk recommends this iteration.
 "A side-lying version of this position where both partners are on their sides gives everyone a little more control over the intensity of what they're giving and receiving, and the opportunity to pull away if they start to feel suffocated," she says.
 Plus, unlike the OG 69 position, nobody has to do neck sit-ups or cat-cow for it to feel good.